intel/neural-compressor/docs/source/3x/PyTorch.md

     > Neural Compressor provides automatic accelerator detection, including HPU, XPU, CUDA, and CPU.

     > The automatically detected accelerator may not be suitable for some special cases, such as poor performance, memory limitations.
-Therefore, Neural Compressor extends an environment variable `INC_FORCE_DEVICE` to override the automatically detected device settings for convenience.
+In such situations, users can override the detected accelerator by setting the environment variable `INC_FORCE_DEVICE`.

     > Usage: